AlexanderIbrahim1/kettle/README.md

 Some commonly explored quantum algorithms are presented in `/examples/algorithms`, with detailed explanations.
 There are also other examples in `/examples/general` to show off other features.

-## Limitations
+## Future Plans
-Currently, only noiseless statevector simulations are supported.
+In the near future, I plan to add:
+  - Kraus channels and other channels in the near future
+  - other channels, and conversions between these channels
+  - functions for collecting quantum information (fidelity, etc.)

+See the GitHub issues section for more details.

 This project is still a work-in-progress, and the API is subject to further changes as the project develops.

 ## Building as the top level project
 This project uses CMake presets for building.